-Upon completion of reading the syllabus, please email me at

-dlandry@southplainscollege.edu with the subject heading "Read the Syllabus" and state one thing you learned from the Grading Policy section.
-Please complete this task by 5pm, September 4th.
+Upon completion of reading the syllabus, please email me at dlandry@southplainscollege.edu with the subject heading "Read the Syllabus" and state one thing you learned from the Grading Policy section.
+Please complete this task no later than 5pm Friday, January 22nd.